joshbduncan/regex-playground/CHANGLOG.md

 - key-bindings for easily clearing inputs and resetting main text area
 - custom syntax theme for better control of highlighting
 - highlighting for whitespace characters
+- highlighting for substitutions in the result text area

+## Fixed

+- both expression inputs are validated before substitution to avoid thrown exceptions

 ### Changed